influxdata/telegraf/plugins/inputs/ecs/README.md

 # Amazon ECS Input Plugin

-Amazon ECS, Fargate compatible, input plugin which uses the [Amazon ECS v2 metadata and stats API][task-metadata-endpoint-v2] endpoints to gather stats on running containers in a Task.
+Amazon ECS, Fargate compatible, input plugin which uses the Amazon ECS metadata and stats [v2][task-metadata-endpoint-v2] or [v3][task-metadata-endpoint-v3] API endpoints to gather stats on running containers in a Task.

 The telegraf container must be run in the same Task as the workload it is inspecting.